-Remember when you were a kid, sittin’ spread eagle in the lawn, plucking dandelions and blissfully blowing the seeds all over?
+Remember when you were a kid, sitting in the lawn, plucking dandelions and blissfully blowing the seeds all over?
 You didn’t know it, but your old man was watching you from inside at the kitchen table.
 He was sitting there drinking his coffee, cursing, and secretly hoping you’d inhale just a little too hard, suck in a just a few of them there seeds, send yourself into a coughing fit and learn your lesson the hard way.
 Nowadays, he’s just glad you’ve got kids of your own who are more than happy to return the favor.
 Luckily, you’ve got the Internet, and it comes a wealth of information on how to get rid of dandelions without breaking your back.
 I’m not saying getting rid of dandelions won’t give you any back pain at all, but if you follow the advice on dandelion control in this article, you’ll have a much better time killing dandelions than Dad ever did.

+Like most things in nature, dandelions serve a purpose.
 Dandelions are extremely high in vitamin A, potassium, and beta carotene.
 They are also good sources of vitamins C and D, iron, zinc, manganese, magnesium, and phosphorus.
 Dandelion leaves are often gathered and used fresh in salads, or boiled like spinach (to cut the bitterness) and used in soups and casseroles.
 The dandelion leaf is not the only edible part of the plant.
 The root can be harvested and used in stir fries or roasted and used as a substitute for coffee.
 While we’re at it, the heads (flowers) can even be used in wines.
 Some of the health benefits of dandelions are said to include improved digestion and improved kidney and liver function.
 Dandelion is also known to be a natural diuretic.

 Best Ways to Get Rid of Dandelion Infestations